-Study of approaches for defining, analyzing, and resolving complex strategic problems facing the profit and not-for-profit organization.
-This course should be taken during the last two semesters of the program and after completion of most of the upper-level required course.
-Prerequisites: Admission to MBA Program and Consent.
+Study of approaches for defining, analyzing, and resolving complex strategic problems facing a profit and not-for-profit organization.
+Should be taken during the last two semesters of the program and after completion of most of the upper-level required courses.